SARDONYX-sard/awesome-stars/README.md

 ## TypeScript

+- [microcmsio/react-hooks-use-modal](https://github.com/microcmsio/react-hooks-use-modal) - This is a customizable modal with react-portal.
 - [Platane/snk](https://github.com/Platane/snk) - 🟩⬜ Generates a snake game from a github user contributions graph and output a screen capture as animated svg or gif
 - [mb21/panwriter](https://github.com/mb21/panwriter) - Markdown editor with pandoc integration and paginated preview.
 - [uhyo/css-grid-quiz](https://github.com/uhyo/css-grid-quiz) -